 What is business architecture?

-There are a number of different formal definitions of business architecture, but rather than worry about theories, think of it as the discipline that demonstrates how key organizational elements – people, process, information and so on, work together to define an enterprise.
+There are a number of different formal definitions of business architecture, but rather than worry about theories, think of it as the discipline that demonstrates how key organizational elements – people, process, information, applications and so on, work together to define an enterprise.
 Understanding these relationships helps an organization to identify areas of opportunity, develop roadmaps for evolution, and ultimately connect its strategies with the operation of the business.

 Implemented effectively, business architecture is a critical component of strategic portfolio management (SPM) and helps to connect strategic objectives with work execution and tactical demands in a more effective, value focused manner that ultimately drives improved business performance.
 As such it must be viewed as a strategic, business-focused discipline that covers all organizational elements.